dylanized/peezy-test/README.md

 ]);
 ```

-In this example, Suite-tooth is fed a single test.
-Because it has a host property set, Suite-tooth knows to treat this as an HTTP test.
+Because the test object has a `host` property set, Suite-tooth knows to handle this as an HTTP test.

 #### HTTP Properties